upskyy/sports_news_collector/README.md

 pip install sports_news_collector
 ```
 ## Usage
-- After the import, you can check the events currently supported by the `sports_news_collector` through the following commands
+- After the import, you can check the events currently supported by the `sports_news_collector` through the following commands.
 ```python
 >>> from sports_news_collector import SportsNewsCollector
 >>> SportsNewsCollector.available_events()
 ['kbaseball', 'wbaseball', 'kfootball', 'wfootball', 'basketball', 'volleyball', 'golf', 'general', 'esports']
 ```
-- If you want to collect news from a specific event, you can put the event name in the `event` argument
+- If you want to collect news from a specific event, you can put the event name in the `event` argument.
 ```python
 >>> from sports_news_collector import SportsNewsCollector
 >>> collector = SportsNewsCollector(event='wfootball')